NCAR/climate-primer-water/doc/ch3_baselines.rst

     |Effects of wind turbulence near the ground on precipitation and gauge catch|

-    As long as the ground objects are not tall enough to intercept incoming precipitation, the turbulence-induced downward motion has the effect of turning the hydrometeors vertically toward the ground.
+    As long as the ground objects are not tall enough to intercept incoming precipitation, the turbulence-induced downward motion has the effect of steering the hydrometeors vertically toward the ground.

     |Effects of wind turbulence near the ground on precipitation and gauge catch - wind blockage by trees|